 To help choose your rate.

-I’m not Dr. Seuss, but maybe simple, plain language can do just as nicely to help simplify the complexity of developing water rate structures.
+We’re no Dr. Seuss, but maybe simple, plain language can do just as nicely to help simplify the complexity of developing water rate structures.

 There has been a long-running debate among water industry experts about which water rate structure is the better approach: uniform rates or inclining block rates (there are other less often used options too, like declining block, but let’s set those aside for now).
 A uniform rate is one where the price per unit is constant even as consumption increases, while an inclining block rate is one where the per unit price increases in steps as consumption goes up.

-Each has its advantages and disadvantages, as well as its supporters and detractors, but I’ve found that each can also be uniquely suited to meeting specific objectives.
+Each has its advantages and disadvantages, as well as its supporters and detractors, but we’ve found that each can also be uniquely suited to meeting specific objectives.
 The first step in choosing a rate structure, then, is to clearly define both your objectives and your organizational preferences.
 Doing so will give context to your comparison of the two structures, allowing you to better evaluate which suits your needs best.

 Let’s start with a brief overview of both sides of the current debate and how each rate structure addresses the issues of equity, conservation, and organizational tolerance for complexity…

 Because the inclining block approach applies higher rates to customers whose consumption exceeds the average, proponents argue that it can be more effective in addressing equity objectives.
 Since higher water consumption typically includes more discretionary use, they assert that this method targets those customers with higher non-essential usage, and will therefore also positively impact conservation.
 By the same logic, they also argue that inclining block rates are more effective at reducing peak demand.

 For those reasons, people often believe inclining block rates are inherently better.
 But we actually believe that uniform rates can be equally effective.
 It all depends on what your goals are.